 “I considered mechanical or chemical engineering, but I had always been interested in health care and working with people,” Kerr says.
-“At the open house, I saw the pharmacy booth and learned more about the GPA program, then applied after talking with Ms. Mellen.”
+“At the open house, I saw the pharmacy booth and learned more about the GPA pathway, then applied after talking with Ms. Mellen.”

 The networking you do as a freshman, through pre-pharmacy and by meeting other students and faculty, has been so beneficial ... attending the GPA events made a tremendous difference.
 It gave me confidence and helped set me up to be successful.

 Kendall Kerr Pharm.D.
 Candidate, Class of 2025